 If pressure exceeds 0.5 psig (14-in. wc), gas supply pipe must be disconnected from furnace and capped before pressure test.
-If test pressure is equal to or less than 0.5 psig (14-in. wc), turn off electric shutoff switch located on furnace gas valve and accessible manual shutoff valve before test.
+If test pressure is equal to or less than 0.5 psig (14-in. wc), turn off electric shutoff switch located on furnace gas control valve and accessible manual shutoff valve before test.
+After all connections have been made, purge lines and check for leakage.